-The Cash for Successful Education on NSV (C4-SEN) is a Livelihood Assistance Special Project of NSVI, which is an opportunity offered to Men who have had Vasectomy already.
-This is similar to the governments Conditional Cash Transfer or the 4Ps or Cash for Work/ Food for Work.
+The Cash for Successful Education on NSV (C4-SEN) is a Livelihood Assistance Special Project of NSVI, which is an opportunity offered to men who have had vasectomy already.
+This is similar to the government’s Conditional Cash Transfer or the 4Ps or Cash for Work/ Food for Work.

 This Special Project hits 2 birds with one stone!
 It addresses at least 2 social problems in the Philippines: Poverty and Overcrowding due to a high rate of unintended pregnancies.

-The NSV client who is a daily wage-earner or have no definite income will receive P1,500.00 as Income-Replacement to be used by the family for food, etc. as he will be advised not to do heavy work / lifting or strenuous activity until 2-3 days after the vasectomy.
+The NSV client who is a daily wage-earner or has no definite income will receive P1,500.00 as Income-Replacement to be used by the family for food, etc. as he will be advised not to do heavy work / lifting or strenuous activity until 2-3 days after the vasectomy.

 At the completion of each vasectomy clinic, Patients and Motivators are paid, as are our staff and the facility.
 The total for each vasectomy is about $75, varying with the exchange rate.

 So if you would like to DONATE, rest assured that a donation of $750 will provide vasectomy services for 10 men.
 Those men will be able to better provide for the children that they already have, thereby enhancing the quality of life for their families and Philippine society overall.
 Your donation will greatly help reduce POVERTY and Overpopulation .

 5. Foreigners (non-Filipino nationals) and Filipinos who want a more private experience (with little or no waiting) may have their vasectomies by appointment at Sacred Heart Hospital on the first Saturday of the month.
 The fee is P 10,000.
 Payment must be made in cash given to Myrna Danuco, RN, on the day of the procedure.